andersea/HTMLClassSuggestionsVSCode/README.md

 ## Features

 Scans your workspace for css files and parses them for class names using the [css npm module](https://github.com/reworkcss/css).
+It will also monitor if you make any changes to css files in your workspace, and refresh the available classes automatically.

 Scanning happens in the background when you open a html file.
 It should take a couple of seconds to complete, after which css class suggestions should be available in class attributes in your html.

 ![Screenshot 1](https://raw.githubusercontent.com/andersea/HTMLClassSuggestionsVSCode/master/images/Screenshot%201.png)

 Each css file is scanned and parsed separately and asynchronously using vscode's promise api.
 Files are not concatenated before parsing.
+Additionally, parsing is optimized by computing a hash of each css file, thereby making sure identical css files are only parsed once.

 ## Requirements

 The extension is bundled with all necessary requirements, so it should be plug and play.

 ## Release Notes

+### 0.2.1

+Fixed issue #4 - Refresh CSS classes on css file changes.

 ### 0.2.0